 With the play switching from end to end it was BRA’s turn to respond and the Academy duly obliged with Jack McKee sneaking over in the corner to take the score to 12 – all.

 However the home team managed to find the line once more before the break with Adam Barron crossing and Jackson converting to give Ballyclare a 19 – 12 lead as the sides changed ends.

 BRA were quick out of the blocks at the start of the second half with Ulster Schools player Elliott Donaldson crossing out wide for an unconverted try, but from then on it was pretty much one way traffic as Ballyclare cut loose.

-Robert Reid and Scott Martin both crossed before Matthew Spence, and Mark Jackson went over for the second time each.
-Andrew Petrie competed the scoring late on.
+Robert Reid and Scott Martin both crossed before Spence, and Jackson went over for the second time each.
+Andrew Petrie completed the scoring late on.
 Jackson finished the game with two tries and 6 conversions to give a final score of Ballyclare High 52 Belfast Royal Academy 17.